johanfrisk/lean-intro/index.md

 ### The secret...
 - independent steel, walls, windows and floors
 - detailed drawings as they were needed
-- exra investments in fittings allowing flexibility
+- extra investments in fittings allowing flexibility
 - daily replanning... using what they had on the day
 - flexible workforce... they worked with <br>resource buffers and not time buffers
 <br><br>